volvo-cars/cargo-indicate/cargo-indicate/README.md

-# `cargo-indicate` Run queries against your dependency tree
+# `cargo-indicate`

+This is the cargo add-on for [indicate](./indicate), providing a user-friendly interface to its schema and functionality.

 ## Installation